c2web/uw_boundless/README.txt

 DOCUMENTATION
 ---------------
+The following documentation assumes:
+- a new/fresh installation of Drupal 7
+- use of the Main menu
-The following documentation assumes a new/fresh installation of Drupal 7.
-Some instructions may not apply exactly to existing Drupal 7 installations.
+- the default content feed as the default front page Some instructions may not apply exactly to existing Drupal 7 installations.

-0. Download this theme and put it in the sites/all/themes/ folder of you site.
+1. Download this theme and put it in the sites/all/themes/ folder of you site.

-1. Enable the theme
+2. Enable the theme
 Navigate to Administration > Appearance and make sure that the UW Boundless theme is the enabled and default theme.

-2. Bootstrap CDN
+3. Bootstrap CDN
 The theme uses local bootstrap files.
 Make sure that BootstrapCDN is disabled.
 Navigate to Administration > Appearance and click the settings of the UW Boundless theme.
 In the "Bootstrap Settings" section, on the "Advanced" tab:
 Expand "BOOTSTRAPCDN"
 The "BootstrapCDN version" should be disabled.

-3. UW Favicon
+4. UW Favicon
 Navigate to Administration > Appearance and click the settings of the UW Boundless theme.
 In the "Override Global Settings" section:
 "Toggle display" tab:           "Shortcut icon" should be checked.
 "Shortcut icon settings" tab:   "Use the default shortcut icon" should be checked.

-4. Site Name / Site slogan
+5. Site Name / Site slogan
 Navigate to Administration > Appearance and click the settings of the UW Boundless theme.
 In the "Override Global Settings" section:
 "Toggle display" tab:           "Site name" should be checked.
 "Site slogan" can be used optionally.